 Q: Can I retrofit my Hyster forklift with a lithium-ion battery?

-A: Yes, many models support retrofitting, but consult the manufacturer for compatibility and wiring adjustments.
+A: Yes, many models can be retrofitted, but confirm compatibility and wiring requirements with the manufacturer.

 Q: How often should I check electrolyte levels?

-A: For lead-acid batteries, check weekly and top up with distilled water as needed.
+A: For lead-acid batteries, check weekly and refill with distilled water as needed.

 Q: What is the average charging time for a Hyster forklift battery?